+However, right now, the wings of many travellers are clipped.
 However, armchair travel is still available to us.
 If you are one of those globetrotters whose travel plans have been thwarted, or if lockdown is giving you cabin-fever, you can take some solace from virtual travel through the magic of cinema.

 Italy is particularly well served by cinema, from its photogenic hilltop towns and alfresco café culture to its cultural and romantic sensibilities.
 And the good news is that there is no shortage of movies set in Italy on the two most popular streaming services: Netflix and Amazon Prime.

 With the help of my top movie blogger friends at The Subtitled Friends, I have put together a list of the best films set in Italy on Netflix or Amazon Prime.
 These are all films that we have seen; no recycled, second-hand opinion here!

 Inevitably, there are some movies in the Italian language but there are many more that are in English.

 Not all of these movies are masterpieces (although there are few that are).
 However, in some way, each of them effectively showcases Italian landscape, culture or society.